-The fasting month of Ramadan is the holiest and most celebrated time for Muslims around the world.
-It is a month that has enormous significance and cuts across religions – just like Christmas.
-For many, Ramadan is a deeply spiritual time of prayer, reflection, seclusion and cleansing of the soul.
+The holy month of Ramadan is the holiest and most celebrated time for Muslims around the world.
+It is a month of immense significance and transcends religions – just like Christmas.
+For many, Ramadan is a deeply spiritual time of prayer, reflection, solitude and purification of the soul.
 Ramadan is also a social month.
-During the day, Muslims fast from morning to evening.
-When the sun goes down, the fast is broken.
-Then families and friends gather in the home and eat the iftar meal.
+During the day, Muslims fast from dawn to dusk.
+When the sun sets, the fast is broken.
+This is when families and friends gather at home for the iftar meal.

 When is Ramadan?

-Ramadan usually falls during March/April each year.
-The exact dates may vary by a few days depending on the region and how the moon is interpreted.
-Ramadan and fasting lasts 29-30 days depending on the lunar calendar.
-When it ends, the feast of Eid al-Fitr begins.
+Ramadan usually falls in March/April each year.
+The exact dates can vary by a few days depending on the region and how the moon is interpreted.
+Ramadan and fasting last 29-30 days depending on the lunar calendar.
+When it ends, the festival of Eid al-Fitr begins.

-Ramadan and fasting ends with the celebration and feast of Eid al-Fitr, which begins the day after the end of the month of fasting.
+Ramadan and fasting end with the festival and celebration of Eid al-Fitr, which begins the day after the end of the fasting month.
 Eid breaks the fast and families and friends celebrate for up to three days.
 Children receive new clothes and gifts, or money (eidiyah).

-After the Eid prayer in the mosque in the morning, the family gathers and eats breakfast.
-They greet each other "Eid Mubarak" and wish a peaceful and prosperous eid.
+After the Eid prayer at the mosque in the morning, the family gathers and has breakfast.
+They greet each other with "Eid Mubarak" and wish for a peaceful and prosperous Eid.

 How long does fasting last during Ramadan?

-During the 29-30 days that Ramadan lasts, all faithful Muslims must fast every day.
-From sunrise to sunset, one abstains from eating and drinking.
-If you are sick, elderly, pregnant, diabetic or menstruating, you do not need to fast.
+During the 29-30 days that Ramadan lasts, all devout Muslims must fast every day.
+From sunrise to sunset, they abstain from eating and drinking.
+If you are sick, elderly, pregnant, diabetic or menstruating, you do not have to fast.
 Fasting during Ramadan is one of the five pillars of Islam.

 Preparations: